 As a lover of all kinds of food and as the owner of a jam and syrup-making company, I needed the freedom of a cheat day once a week in order to make this diet a lifestyle change.

-Not only did I reach my goal weight, but I have now maintained that same weight 5 years later, following the principles of nutrition I learned under slow carb.
+Not only did I reach my goal weight, but I have now maintained that same weight years later (I started it in 2013), following the principles of nutrition I learned under slow carb.

 While moving toward my goal weight loss of 27 pounds, I was very scrupulous in following the Slow Carb Diet regime and the rules.
 The only rule I did not follow strictly was Rule #2: Eat the same few meals over and over again, especially for breakfast and lunch.

-This was simply too boring after about a month, so I tried to develop some recipes that stayed within the strict bounds of the diet, but allowed some variety in textures and flavors (see sidebar for some of the recipes).
+This was simply too boring after about a month, so I tried to develop some recipes that stayed within the strict bounds of the diet, but allowed some variety in textures and flavors.

 - If you use the protein powder for a breakfast drink, make sure and read the label and get the one with the least carbohydrate count.
 Some of them have a lot of carbohydrates and I didn’t realize this the first two weeks.
 That was my slowest weight loss period.